 Sociology of Race and Ethnicity

-Sociology of Race and Ethnicity provides a venue for international, pioneering scholarship that moves our understanding of race, racism, ethnicity, and ethnic oppression forward.
-The series will develop books that engage in contemporary social issues in a meaningful way, advocating intervention and action in social justice and social transformation.
+This series provides a venue for international, pioneering scholarship that moves our understanding of race, racism, ethnicity, and ethnic oppression forward.
+The series features books that engage in contemporary social issues in a meaningful way, advocating intervention and action in social justice and social transformation.

-While theoretically and empirically grounded in sociology, books in this series will intersect a wide array of social sciences (geography, history, political science, anthropology, philosophy).
+While theoretically and empirically grounded in sociology, books in this series intersect a wide array of social sciences (geography, history, political science, anthropology, philosophy).
 Aimed at both academics and practitioners through thought-provoking and teachable manuscripts, we are particularly interested in “engaged scholarship.”
-We also encourage theoretical perspectives (and methods and methodologies) that have historically been marginalized, but which are intellectually engaged, rigorous, and critical.
-Such perspectives include, but are not limited to: Du Boisian analysis, Critical Race Theory, Afro-Centrist/Futurist, Latinx Critical Theory, as well as Critical Raced-Gendered and other intersectional epistemologies.
+We also encourage theoretical perspectives (and methods and methodologies) that have historically been marginalized but that are intellectually engaged, rigorous, and critical.
+Such perspectives include, but are not limited to, Du Boisian analysis, critical race theory, Afrocentrist/-futurist, and Latinx critical theory, as well as critical raced-gendered and other intersectional epistemologies.

 We seek book proposals that accomplish the dual goals of speaking to the public square and pushing the intellectual conversation forward.